linod

 check_data(fix=False)

-The code for both examples above should be in one of your application's
+The code for the example above should be in one of your application's

 models.py